1156UnderControl/docs-pt/source/docs/software/actuators/pneumatics.rst

 Usando o sistema de controle da FRC para controlar a pneumática
 ---------------------------------------------------------------
-.. note:: PCM é a CAN-based device that
+.. note:: PCM é a um dispositivo que utiliza a comunicação CAN que
+    tem controle total do compressor  e até 8 módulos solenóides .
-    provides complete control over the compressor and up to 8 solenoids per module.
-The PCM is integrated into WPILib through a series of classes that make it simple to use.
+    PCM é integrada em WPILib through a series of classes that make it simple to use.
 The closed loop control of the Compressor and Pressure switch is handled by the PCM hardware and the Solenoids are handled by the upgraded Solenoid class that now controls the solenoid